cmakelib/cmakelib/README.md

 ### Prerequisites

-- CMake >=3.16 installed and registered in PATH env. variable
+- CMake >=3.18 installed and registered in PATH env. variable
-- 7Zip installed and bin/ directory of 7zip registered in PATH env. variable
-    - Without 7Zip cmakelib `ARCHIVE` functionality will not work - no archives can be tracked by cmakelib
 - Git installed and bin/ directory of git registered in PATH env. variable

 ### Library install